BernieO/calcardbackup/README.md

        Remove backups older than N days from backup folder (N needs to be a positive integer).
 -s | --selfsigned
        Let cURL ignore an untrustful (e.g. selfsigned) certificate.
 With option -g, this is mandatory for backup in that case.
-In any case, cURL is used to retrieve status.php and the vendor of the ownCloud/Nextcloud installation to perform some additional checks.
+In any case, cURL is used to retrieve status.php of the ownCloud/Nextcloud installation to perform some additional checks.
 If cURL can't access the URL due to an untrustful certificate, calcardbackup will run without executing these checks.
 -u | --usersfile FILE